Italian nationality law: Entitlement by birth or descent

 Children born within Italy automatically receive Italian citizenship at birth if at least one parent is an Italian citizen.
 Individuals born in the country to non-Italian parents who do not acquire the citizenship of their parents and would otherwise be stateless automatically acquire Italian citizenship at birth.
 Children born overseas are Italian citizens if they are born to an Italian citizen and acquire no other nationality at birth, if at least one parent or grandparent only holds Italian citizenship and was born in Italy, or if at least one Italian parent is domiciled in Italy for two years before their child's birth.
 Individuals born in Italy to foreign parents and who have been continuously domiciled in the country since birth until age 18 are entitled to acquire Italian citizenship.

 Naturalisation

-Foreigners from non-EU countries may naturalise as Italian citizens after residing in the country for at least 10 years.
-The residence requirement is reduced to five years for stateless persons, four years for citizens of other EU countries, and three years for anyone of Italian origin (further lowered to two years if under age 18).
+Under Article 9 of Law 91/1992 (amended), adult foreigners may apply to naturalise as Italian citizens after residing in the country for a period of time: